All-Star weekend, as expected, was about honoring Kobe - WHIZ News

 “That said, to us, everything about his priorities,” NBA Commissioner Adam Silver said Sunday as he recalled that conversation with Bryant.

-This All-Star weekend is in Michael Jordan’s longtime home of Chicago, which will be highlighted by a game where LeBron James and Giannis Antetokounmpo will serve as captains — but it was, predictably and understandably, overshadowed by Bryant.
-It’s been three weeks now since he, 13-year-old Gianna and seven others were killed in a helicopter crash in Southern California.
-And the mourning period is still very active, very real, very necessary.
+This All-Star weekend was Michael Jordan’s longtime home of Chicago, highlighted by a game where LeBron James and Giannis Antetokounmpo served as captains — but it was, predictably and understandably, overshadowed by the mourning of Bryant.

-The first Kobe Bryant MVP Award will be handed out later Sunday night, given to the player voted as the biggest star of the All-Star Game — a trophy that Bryant hoisted four times.
-Jennifer Hudson , wearing the Lakers’ deep purple, performed a pregame tribute to Bryant.
+Jennifer Hudson, wearing the Lakers’ deep purple, performed a pregame tribute to Bryant and sang “For All We Know.”
 Players on James’ team wore Gianna’s No. 2 on their jerseys and players on Antetokounmpo’s team wore Kobe’s No. 24 on theirs.
 And all players wore a patch with nine stars, one for each victim of the crash.

+Common, in his pregame tribute to Chicago, also paid homage to Bryant, saying that “even in the darkest times, you’ll feel Kobe’s light.”

 Everyone at the All-Star Game on Sunday got a 24-page tribute published by Sports Illustrated devoted to Bryant’s career.
 On the last page of text, just before the back cover, was a quote from Jordan: “I loved Kobe — he was like a little brother to me,” it began.
 Next to that quote was a photo, Bryant guarding Jordan in 1997, sticking his tongue out much in the same way that the Bulls’ guard often did.